andylamp/fetch_my_key/README.md

 be an easier way... this is a tiny script that fetches a user `ssh` key from a `URL` and adds it to the `authorized_keys` file.

+The script supports two modes:

+ - Fetch key from URL - such as from Dropbox, Google drive, or other remote location.
+ - Use key from shell argument -- i.e. directly paste it in the command line.

 # Initial stuff.

 First of all you have to clone this repo using the following command: